nhd3009/bocchi_web_backend/README.md

 # 🛒 E-Commerce Backend API

 This is the backend service for a simple E-Commerce application, built with **Spring Boot**, **Spring Security**, **JWT**, and **MySQL**.
-It provides RESTful APIs for user authentication, product management, order processing, review & rating, etc.
+It uses Custom API Response to provide RESTful APIs for user authentication, product management, order processing, review & rating, etc.

 ---